-The value of the type of compensation is easy to determine for pay types, benefits, cash bonuses, and cash incentives, but the taxable value of non-cash incentives can be more difficult to pin down.
-The Internal Revenue Service provides a booklet, Publication 5137, that serves as a fringe benefit guide and can help you sort out this complicated issue.
+The taxable value is easy to determine for regular pay, benefits, cash bonuses, and cash incentives, but the taxable value of non-cash remuneration can be more difficult to pin down.
+The IRS provides a booklet, Publication 5137, that serves as a fringe benefit guide and can help you sort out this complicated issue.

-Check with your tax professional for more details on how to pay and report remuneration.
+Check with your tax professional if you have any questions about how to pay and report remuneration.

 The information contained in this article is not tax or legal advice and is not a substitute for such advice.
 State and federal laws change frequently, and the information in this article may not reflect your own state’s laws or the most recent changes to the law.
 For current tax or legal advice, please consult with an accountant or an attorney.